MichaelRoth42/Juicy-Blog-Stuff/how-to-start-blogging-with-vscode.md

-# How to start blogging with VScode
+# How to start blogging with VSCode

-Prologue: This blog is going to describe how to write blogposts with VScode and upload them with the terminal to Github.
-If you already have a Github repository and you want to get more familiar with using VScode and your terminal, this blog is for you.
+Prologue: This blog is going to describe how to write blog posts with VSCode and upload them with the terminal to GitHub.
+If you already have a GitHub repository (and you installed Git already) and you want to get more familiar with using VSCode and your terminal, this blog is for you.

 ## What?

-I'm trying to get more comfortable in ~~VScode~~ Visual Studio Code, since I realize that it helps me develop a better understanding of tech.
+I'm trying to get more comfortable in ~~VSCode~~ Visual Studio Code, since I realize that it helps me develop a better understanding of tech.
 ~~Many of you might know already, I don't have a tech background, so sometimes I struggle with things.
-But the more I familiarize myself with, let's say Github, VScode and the terminal, the better I understand how things work together.~~
+But the more I familiarize myself with, let's say GitHub, VSCode and the terminal, the better I understand how things work together.~~

-Therefore I started to write my blog posts with VScode and **not** with ~~MS~~ Microsoft Word anymore.
-From VScode I commit then to GitHub, using the built-in terminal.
+Therefore I started to write my blog posts with VSCode and **not** with ~~MS~~ Microsoft Word anymore.
+From VSCode I commit then to GitHub, using the built-in terminal.

 It's not easy for me to get behind all this, but here is my short explanation of the why and the how, if you'd like to start with it as well 😊

 *Note: There are several ways to do this and I just explain the way I do it right now.
-This is not a introduction to Github in general or to working with terminals.
+This is not a introduction to GitHub in general or to working with terminals.
 Please feel free to let me know if I make assumptions and you can't follow* 😊

 ## Why (should you care)?

 I used to write my blogs with a text editor, e.g. Microsoft Word.
 It's obvious, isn't it?
 Use the right tool for the right job (use a text editor for writing texts).
-But there are a few benefits from using VScode and Github for blogging:
+But there are a few benefits from using VSCode and GitHub for blogging:

-1. I get a better understanding of how **Github** works.
+1. I get a better understanding of how **GitHub** works.
 Open-source is an amazing idea and I would love to contribute more.
 Therefore it's actually helpful to get better with GitHub.
 I created a repository in GitHub that contains all my texts and images that I need for my blog.

-2. I familiarize myself with working in **VScode**.
+2. I familiarize myself with working in **VSCode**.
 I use the terminal on a regular basis (my approach works with the UI too).
-Working with a console and VScode loses a bit of complexity and thus its horror 🙂
+Working with a console and VSCode loses a bit of complexity and thus its horror 🙂

 3. Since I blog for and with the tech community, I want to share my insights.
 This way I have very **good control** over what is still locally on my computer, and what's already shared with the community.
 I can even check afterwards what exactly I did at any given time.